BitcoinCacheMachine/BitcoinCacheMachine/dev_machine/README.md

 * Creates the `~/.bcm/` directory - BCM scripts store LXD cluster, endpoint, and sensitive runtime files in this directory. `up_dev_machine.sh` initializes ~/.bcm as a git repository for versioning.
 BCM scripts make regular commits to the ~/.bcm repo as files are added or deleted.
 * (TODO:  ~/.bcm will be mounted using a encrypted [FUSE mount](https://github.com/netheril96/securefs) that can be unlocked interactively with a user-provided password or hardware wallet device).
 * Generates the Root Certificate Authority cert at ~/.bcm/certs.
 Eventually, digital signatures associated with the public key will be relegated exclusively to hardware wallet operations.
-* Places the following line in your `~/.bashrc` file so BCM shell scripts can invoke scripts by fully qualified path.
-The [`../lxd/`](../lxd/) directory relies heavily on BCM environment variables to guide execution of BCM scripts.
-The `$BCM_LOCAL_GIT_REPO/resources/bcm/1admin_load_bcm_env.sh` script loads ALL BCM default environment variables, THEN loads the environment variables for the active LXD remote endpoint, if any.
+* Places the following line in your `~/.bashrc` file so BCM shell scripts can invoke dependent scripts by fully qualified path.

 ```bash
 ### Start BCM